RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/PingPong.rst

     );

 Optionally, you can write tests for *RectPic* and the top-level module in the same project before packaging.
 After all these procedures, you can pack the project into the IP kernel.
-Click *Edit packaged IP* and complete all steps:
+Click *Edit packaged IP* and complete all steps (Click *Merge changes from File Groups Wizard* in all instances where there is no checkmark):

 .. figure:: img/PingPong8.png
     :alt: Logo